rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section8/README.md

 ```
 - Open the **application.properties** inside **eurekaserver** microservices and make the following entries inside it like we discussed in the course.
 These entries will help
   in connecting to the Config Server and to disable the **ribbon** features.
 Please note if you are using a Spring Boot version of >=2.5 then providing **ribbon**
   configurations is not required.
-After making the changes your **application.properties** should like below,
+After making the changes, your **application.properties** should like below,
 ### \src\main\resources\application.properties
 ```
 spring.application.name=eurekaserver